EtienneCmb/tensorpac/docs/source/api.rst

 Visualization
 ~~~~~~~~~~~~~

-If matplotlib is install on your system, the main Pac class also include several plotting functions :
+If matplotlib is installed on your system, the main Pac class already includes several plotting functions :

 * :ref:`pltpac` : standard plotting function for 2D arrays.
 * :ref:`pltcomo` : comodulogram plot, for finding the coupling location *PAC(phase, amplitude)*